Crystal Palace chairman Parish denies Adams takeover

 Crystal Palace chairman Steve Parish has rubbished reports a consortium fronted by former Arsenal captain Tony Adams has reached an agreement to buy the Premier League club.

-UK newspaper the Daily Star claimed Adams and former IMG and Chelsea executive Paul Smith had secured the backing of European investors for a £200million takeover at Selhurst Park.
+A report from the Daily Star claimed that Adams and former IMG and Chelsea executive Paul Smith had secured the backing of European investors for a £200 million takeover at Selhurst Park.

 But Parish posted a link to the story on his Twitter account, along with a denial.